mrazomej/phd/src/chapter_01/section_00_title.md

-# From Bio to Bit: How do cells sense the world around them?
+# From Bio to Bit: How do Cells Sense the World Around Them?